pomelo-vue/pomelo-vue/src/Pomelo.Vue/wwwroot/contents/introduction.md

 ## What is Pue.js?

 Pue = Pomelo + Vue.
-Pomelo handled routing, layouts, component, pages, And Vue is rendering components, control elements.
+Pomelo handled routing, layouts, component, pages.
+And Vue is rendering components, control elements.

 Pue is a redistributed version of Vue.js which doesn't depend on web pack, or other tool chain.
 Pue.js can run with browser directly.

-You can define script-template separated pages, components, layouts with Pue.js
+You can define script-template separated pages, components, layouts with Pue.js.

 ## Getting Started